This is a mirror page, please see the original page:

 add_requires

-Xmake's dependency package management fully supports semantic version selection, for example: "~1.6.1".
-For a detailed description of semantic versioning, see: https://semver.org/
+The dependency package management of xmake fully supports semantic version selection, for example: "~1.6.1".
+For a detailed description of the semantic version, please see: https://semver.org/

 add_requires("tbox 1.6.*", "pcre 8.x", "libpng ^1.18")